ceph/ceph-ansible/docs/source/index.rst

 Installation
 ============

-github
+GitHub
 ------
-You can install directly from the source on github by following these steps:
+You can install directly from the source on GitHub by following these steps:

 - Clone the repository::